daios-ai/msg/docs/manual/docs/installation.md

 [Ollama](https://ollama.com) is a local model server.
 MindScript calls it over HTTP.

 1. Install [Ollama](https://ollama.com/) (version 0.5 or higher).
-2. Pull a model you want to use (example: `ollama pull llama3.2:3b`).
+2. Pull a model you want to use (example: `ollama pull llama3.2:latest`).
 3. Ensure the server is running:
 ```bash
 ollama list
 ```
+This should list the available models.

 By default, the `ollama` backend uses `http://localhost:11434`, but you can change it.